Metroid Prime: Trilogy: Release

 In October 2008, Nintendo presented the New Play Control! series of GameCube ports, with Prime and Echoes among the initial games in Japan.
 For international version, Metroid Prime: Trilogy was released in North America on August 24, 2009, packaged in a steelbook case, along with an art booklet.
 The European release in the following month maintained the booklet, while the Australian release in October only had a metallic cardboard slip cover.
 In January 2010, Nintendo of America was no longer producing or shipping copies of the game and recommended to players to find second hand copies of Trilogy via video game stores.
 Nintendo Australia also discontinued the game at the same time.
 Following Nintendo of America's announcement, Nintendo of Europe assured that the game was not discontinued in their region.

 In April 2011, a copy of Trilogy—signed by Retro Studios staff and Tanabe—was auctioned, with 100 percent of proceeds to be donated to the relief efforts for the Tōhoku earthquake and tsunami.
-In August 2013, a gaming retailer GameStop acquired a significant stock of pre-owned copies of Metroid Prime: Trilogy, alongside Xenoblade Chronicles, without shrink wrap.
+In August 2013, the retailer GameStop acquired a significant stock of pre-owned copies of Metroid Prime: Trilogy, alongside Xenoblade Chronicles, without shrinkwrap.
 The Trilogy was available for purchase from their website as a "vintage" game for US$84.99, a higher price based on a market value driven by supply and demand.
-Kelbaugh said at the 2011 Game Developers Conference that the studio had no plans for Metroid Prime: Trilogy to be re-released.
-Despite this, the compilation would see a re-release alongside Super Mario Galaxy 2 on the Wii U's Nintendo eShop.
-It was made available in North America and Europe on January 29, 2015, and in Australia and New Zealand one day later.
+In 2015, Metroid Prime Trilogy was rereleased alongside Super Mario Galaxy 2 on the Wii U's Nintendo eShop in North America and Europe on January 29, 2015, and in Australia and New Zealand one day later.

-Technical issues

 Metroid Prime: Trilogy uses a dual-layer disc to allow all three games to fit on a single disc.
 Nintendo of America stated that some Wii consoles may have difficulty reading the high-density software due to a contaminated laser lens.
 At one point, Nintendo offered a free repair for owners who experienced this problem.